truenas/documentation/content/en/hub/sharing/S3 object store/CreateS3service.md

 <img src="enables3service.png" width="640px">

-Test access to the Minio Browser by opening a web browser and typing the FreeNAS IP address with the TCP port.
+Test access to the Minio Browser by opening a web browser and typing the TrueNAS IP address with the TCP port.
 For example: http://192.168.0.3:9000

 Buckets can be created and files uploaded using the Minio Browser.

 <img src="miniobrowser.png" width="640px">

 NOTE: Port 9000 must be allowed through on the network firewall to permit bucket creation and file uploads.